wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn** is our annual platform for NW† dancers + dance-makers, featuring around 15 short pieces of work over (usually) two spring nights in Manchester.
+**Turn** is our annual platform for NW† dancers + dance-makers; held in Manchester every spring and featuring short pieces of work, 2017 sees a new format with one night of public programme followed by a professional development day…

 Our **ninth Turn** takes place at Contact on Friday 28 April 2017, with up to a dozen new northern dance-works — to get a feel for it see 2016's [image gallery](/galleries/2016-turn) + [programme](/archive/2015-turn), or delve further with 2015's [gallery](/galleries/2015-turn) + [programme](/archive/2015-turn).